ChuckFerrando/ChuckFerrando/README.md

 ---

 # Contact

 This GitHub profile is part of a broader executive portfolio focused on product leadership architecture, governance, operating models, and strategy-to-execution systems.

+For portfolio review, professional discussion, or leadership opportunities, use the contact and profile links associated with this GitHub account.

 ---